scottymcandrew/this_is_an_app_attack___this_IS_app_attack/README.md

 This Flask application was designed to automatically launch attacks against web applications.

-This is not majorly sophisticatd (yet!) but was conceived to have a one-stop-shop launchpad to perform web app security demos.
+This is not majorly sophisticated (yet!) but was conceived to have a one-stop-shop launchpad to perform web app security demos.

 # Installation